theodore-decker/theodore-decker.github.io/index.md

 I am extremely dedicated and carry a strong work ethic with every challenge I tackle.
 My previous summer work experience as a caddy is a testament to my ability to develop interpersonal relationships.
 Having worked on the golf course every summer since the 7th grade, I've picked up important communication skills that helped me stand out from the ordinary caddy.
 In 2015, at the age of 19, the head professional of Philadelphia Country named me Caddy of the Year.

-While I love working the field of Cyber Security, I feel my strengths extend to a degree an average software developer does not posses.
+While I love working the field of Cyber Security, I feel my strengths extend to a degree an average software developer does not possess.
 With the cyber security world becoming a necessity for any large business or firm, I feel the world needs people who can not only do the technical work, but communicate its importance as well.